derektan95/derektan95.github.io/index.md

 ## News

+- **[Aug.
+2025]** Our paper on Test-Time Adaptation for visual navigation & search is accepted to CoRL 2025.
+See you in Seoul!
 - **[Jul.
 2024]** I passed my Oral Qualification Exams 🎉.
 - **[Jul.
 2024]** Our paper on bandwidth-limited multi-robot exploration is accepted to DARS 2024.
 - **[Jun.
 2024]** Our paper on multi-robot exploration and rendezvous is accepted to IROS 2024.